RavikantAsoliya/LiteManager/README.md

     - **View Properties**: Right-click on a file or folder and choose the "Properties" option to view detailed information.
 6. Double-click on a file or directory in the list view to open or navigate to it.
 7. Use the back and forward buttons or the address bar to navigate through the directory history.
+8. To search for a file or folder, enter the search query in the search box located in the toolbar and press Enter.
+The search results will be displayed in the list view, showing the files and folders that match the search query.
+9. To compress files and folders into a zip file:
+   - Select the files and folders you want to compress.
+   - Right-click and choose the **Add to zip file** option or use the toolbar button.
+10. To decompress a zip file:
+   - Navigate to the directory where the zip file is located.
+   - Right-click on the zip file in the list view and click on **Decompress**.
+   - The extracted contents of the zip file will be displayed  in the list view by clicking the **Refresh** button.
-8. Right-click on a file or directory in the list view to access the context menu with additional options.
+11. Right-click on a file or directory in the list view to access the context menu with additional options.

 ## Contributing